Make.com doesn’t require coding skills; it allows you to build customized integrations in just a few clicks.

 Make provides all of the resources needed to configure a webhook.
 But, the configuration happens in both ChatBot and Make products.
 You must switch between the tabs during the configuration, so keep both tabs open.

-3. Click Add.
-Copy the URL address to the clipboard in the next step.
+Copy the provided URL address to the clipboard.

-4. Go back to the bot view.
-Choose the Integrations icon.
+Go back to the bot view.
+Choose the Integrations icon (1).
 Choose Webhook from the list.
+Name the webhook (2) and paste the copied URL (3).
+Click the Add integration button.

-1. Click the Webhook block in the bot.
+Add the webhook block after the Question’s Success block and click on it.
 Add the webhook to the block.
 Go back to Make.

 The webhook is added to the block when you see its name on the list under the Selected webhook header.
 You cannot use the Make webhook if it is not on the list in the Webhook block.